luyadev/luya-deployer/README.md

 ### server.php LUYA config

-As LUYA creates a `server.php` file which contains the config which should be picked, by default it uses the name of the server name.
-So if you define `server('prod', ...)` then `prod.php` will be written in `server.php`.
+As LUYA creates a `env.php` file which contains the config which should be picked, by default it uses the name of the server name.
+So if you define `server('prod', ...)` then `env-prod.php` config will be loaded in `env.php`.
 You can always override this picked config with:

 ```php
 set('requireConfig', 'custom_config');
 ```

-Now the `server.php` file created from deployer on the server will look like this:
+Now the `env.php` file created by deployer on the server will look like this:

 ```php
 <?php return require 'custom_config.php'; ?>